wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 5.0.6 =
+* Feature: Prevent discovery of usernames through '?/author=N' scans.
+New option under login security which you can enable.
+* Fix: Introduced new global hash whitelist on our servers that drastically reduces false positives in all scans especially theme and plugin scans.
+* Fix: Fixed issue that corrupted .htaccess because stat cache would store file size and cause filesize() to report incorrect size when reading/writing .htaccess.
+* Fix: Fixed LiteSpeed issue where Falcon Engine would not serve cached pages under LiteSpeed and LiteSpeed warned about unknown server variable in .htaccess.
+* Fix: Fixed issue where Wordfence Security Network won't block known bad IP after first login attempt if "Don't let WordPress reveal valid users in login errors" option is not enabled.
+* Fix: Sites installed under a directory would sometimes see Falcon not serving cached docs.
+* Fix: If you are a premium customer and you have 2FA enabled and your key expires, fixed issue that may have caused you to get locked out.
+* Improvement: If your Premium API key now expires, we simply downgrade you to free scanning and continue rather than disabling Wordfence.
+* Improvement: Email warnings a few days before your Premium key expires so you have a chance to upgrade for uninterrupted service.

 = 5.0.5 =
 * Fix: Removed mysql_real_escape_string because it’s deprecated.
 Using WP’s internal escape.